Suryanshu-Verma/Data-manipulation-and-visualization-in-R/README.md

-Introduction:Implemented Classification Techniques to demonstrating some data manipulation and visualization techniques in R.
+Introduction: Implemented Classification Techniques to demonstrating some data manipulation and visualization techniques in R.

 Data: